pallets/flask/docs/blueprints.rst

 * Factor an application into a set of blueprints.
 This is ideal for larger applications; a project could instantiate an application object, initialize several extensions, and register a collection of blueprints.
-* Register a blueprint on an application at a URL prefix and/or subdomain.
+* Register a blueprint on an application at an URL prefix and/or subdomain.
   Parameters in the URL prefix/subdomain become common view arguments (with defaults) across all view functions in the blueprint.
 * Register a blueprint multiple times on an application with different URL